uncognic/DuckOS/README.md

 - Lots of features disabled/broken/limited due to lots of stuff removed
 - More likely to give you weird, but fixable errors.
 - You have to manually install drivers..

-### **Debloated**

-DuckOS is heavily debloated, pre-installed applications and other components are removed.
-Although this can break some compatibility, it significantly reduces ISO and install size, making the iso 1.30GB average.
-Functionalities such as Windows Defender, and such are stripped completely.
-This modification is focused on pure gaming, but most work and business.